 Penalties for driving under the influence of drugs or alcohol can vary considerably from state to state.
 In some states, the offense can lead to losing your driver’s license for a specific period of time in addition to fines or other penalties.
 Unlike alcohol, it is difficult to determine whether a person is under the influence of marijuana.
 To understand the law, it is important to first understand how someone can be convicted of driving under the influence of marijuana.

-In Colorado, a state where marijuana is legal for recreational use, a driver is considered impaired, or driving under the influence, if the THC level in his blood are greater than 5ng/ ml.
+In Colorado, a state where marijuana is legal for recreational use, a driver is considered impaired, or driving under the influence, if the THC level in his blood is greater than 5ng/ ml.
 All drivers must submit to testing as requested by a police officer, or the person may lose his license as a result of the refusal.

 In states where marijuana is illegal, drivers must also submit to drug testing if a police officer suspects you are driving under the influence.
 Failure to submit to testing can lead to losing your license, even if the charges are dropped in court, but the penalties can vary significantly depending on the state you live in.